 Our audits were conducted for the purpose of forming an opinion on the basic financial statements as a whole.
-The "Other Information" section is presented for the purpose of additional analysis, and is not a required part of the basic financial statements or the required supplementary information.
+The "Message from the Administrator" and the "Other Information" sections are presented for purposes of additional analysis, and are not a required part of the basic financial statements or the required supplementary information.
 This information has not been subjected to the auditing procedures applied in the audits of the financial statements and, accordingly, we express no opinion and provide no assurance on it.